-Though this subsidiary website rejoices under the name Invectis: West Cork and Kerry, there are various photos to be found on here to accompany the various snippets of information that have been compiled for the web surfing public.
-It looks like a labour of love and that is not bad thing.
+Though this subsite rejoices under the name Invectis: West Cork and Kerry, there are various photos to be found here to accompany the various snippets of information that have been compiled for the web surfing public.
+It looks like a labour of love and that is no bad thing.

-It was the sight of a book on U.S.A.
-National Parks that came out of a collaboration with Roly Smith in the U.K. that alerted me to the work of this long standing master.
-It is not for nothing that the websites the body of work spans two centuries.
+It was the sight of a book on the U.S.A.
+National Parks that came out of a collaboration with Roly Smith in the U.K. that alerted me to the work of this long-standing master.
+It is not for nothing that the website features a body of work that spans two centuries.
 Many of the subjects are American and that is a good thing for someone not averse to learning about those sights.

 There is a lot on here and quite a variety of locations too, with most of them in the north of England though some have appeared of Scotland and Wales too.
 The style seems to have a lot of the feel of HDR but much use is being made of graduated filters too so there is a sense that the images are being made in a camera on location and not all in Photoshop or some image editing software.
 Twitter brought his work my way and it looks as if I need a bit more time looking at what's here.